NovaVoidHowl/CVRFury/README.md

 Due to a breaking change in CCK 3.10 only that or later versions of the CCK are now compatible with this software.

-Currently this software is only compatible with versions of VRC Fury older than 1.744, as that version introduced a breaking change in the components and this will need new stubs creating for them before they can be supported
+### Post VRCFury 1.744.0 support

+Data store only compatibility added as of CVRFury 0.124.0-experimental

+If you imported a prefab into your scene that was made for a version of VRCFury after 1.744.0, you will need to re-add it from its prefab, as if it was there before it's 'content' datastore will be corrupted

 ### ⏳ Long Running Tasks